2026 Formula Regional Oceania Trophy: Race calendar

 The 2026 race calendar was announced in July 2025.
 The adoption of the Formula Regional Trophy format saw the number of race weekends reduced to four, with the race tally staying at 15 races.
 To achieve this, the weekend format of the opening three rounds was changed, with each round holding four races.
 The reduction in venues saw Circuit Chris Amon leave the calendar for the first time since 2022.
+The third race of the penultimate round was postponed to the final race weekend.